thex3family/thex3family-website/public/content/unlock-your-potential/principles/index.md

 ## Help Us Build This Repository!

 This repository is a comprehensive guide to the principles and methodologies behind Co-x3's programs.
-But it’s not just a one-way street — we believe in the **power of collaboration** and that knowledge is best built together.
+But it’s not just a one-way street—we believe in the **power of collaboration** and that knowledge is best built together.

 We invite you to be part of this process.
 Whether it’s suggesting new principles, sharing insights, or contributing real-life examples of how first principles have impacted your life, your input will help us continue to **improve and expand** this resource.